Poleric/SnsImageDL/README.md

-Media Downloader Bot
+Sns Image Downloader (Bot)
 ====================

 <sub>I'm too lazy to click "Save image as..."</sub>

+Download images and videos and embeds useful metadata from links.

-A bot to automatically download images and videos from links containing them. \
+Used with a bot to automatically download images and videos from links containing them. \
 ... and add metadata while at it.

 Currently only supports a few [sites](#supported-sites), but working on supporting more.